Punch Biopsy of a Skin Lesion

 What is a punch biopsy of a skin lesion?

-A procedure to remove a small sample of skin for examination.
+A procedure where a small sample of skin is removed using a circular tool for examination.

 Why is a punch biopsy performed?